lightscript/lightscript.org/pages/docs/docs.md

       }
     }

-## Ambiguities
+## Syntax Ambiguities

-I tried really hard to have no ambiguities.
-Shamefully, at least one has snuck up on me that I don't know a way around:
+Unfortunately, there are a few ambiguous corner-cases.

 ### Colons, Arrow, and Types